Implied are two things:

 In fact, doing the expected can be a lazy way of avoiding asking the hard questions of yourself and God (What on earth am I here for?!).

-Doing the expected keeps you from taking responsibility for your life’s course (Lord look at all the things I did in your name!).
+Doing the expected keeps you from taking responsibility for your life’s course (Lord look at all the expected things I did in your name!).

 God is more pleased by you doing something wrong in faith, than you doing nothing in fear (Jonathon taking on the Philistines, David taking on Goliath).